derektata/derektata/README.md

-### Well, hello there 👋
+## Well, hello there 👋

-- 🔭 I’m currently working on a few repos, and some homebrew electronics.
+My name is Derek Tata.

-- 🌱 I’m currently learning more React.
+I like to tinker with software and help improve open source projects.

-- 💬 Ask me about anything, I'm willing to try to help.
+## Contact

-- 📫 How to reach me: [Discord] / [Email]
+[Discord] / [Email]

-- ⚡ Fun fact: I did work as a graphic designer before I started building things for the web.
+⚡ Fun fact: I worked as a graphic designer before I started building things for the web.
 I also enjoy gardening. 🌱

 [Discord]:https://discord.com/invite/8XxMrAg
 [Email]:mailto:derekjtata@gmail.com